Complexity and curvature of pairs of Burch modules and ideals: Introduction

-Towards understanding growth in minimal free and injective resolutions of Burch modules, it follows from a result of Avramov \cite[Thm.~4]{Avr96} that a Burch module (and hence a Burch ideal) has maximal (injective) complexity and curvature; see \Cref{prop:GS24-5.1}.
-As a consequence of this and \cite[Thm.~3]{Avr96}, it follows that $R$ is a complete intersection if (injective) complexity of $M$ is finite, or (injective) curvature of $M$ is at most $1$, where $M$ is some Burch $R$-module.
-Since $\m$ is always Burch (unless $R$ is a field), and $\cx_R(M)=\tcx_R(\m, M)$, $\curv_R(M)=\tcurv_R(\m, M)$, $\injcx_R(M)=\cx_R(\m, M)$, $\injcurv_R(M)=\curv_R(\m, M)$, it is natural to ask the following questions.
+Toward understanding the growth of minimal free and injective resolutions of Burch modules, it follows from a result of Avramov \cite[Thm.~4]{Avr96} that a Burch module (and hence a Burch ideal) has maximal (projective and injective) complexity and curvature; see \Cref{prop:GS24-5.1}.
+As a consequence of this and \cite[Thm.~3]{Avr96}, it follows that $R$ is a complete intersection whenever the (projective or injective) complexity of some Burch $R$-module $M$ is finite, or the (projective or injective) curvature of $M$ is at most $1$.

+In view of parts (3) and (4) of \Cref{rmk:cx-curv}, the notions of test modules, extensively studied in the literature (see, for example, \cite{Ramras, Jothilingam, HW, CDT14, DGS24b}), can be reformulated in terms of complexity as follows.
+Analogous descriptions also hold in terms of curvature.

+\begin{definition} An $R$-module $M$ is said to be \begin{enumerate}[(1)] \item Tor-pd-test if for every $R$-module $L$, the condition $\tcx_R(M,L)=0$ implies that $\cx_R(L)=0$.
+It was introduced in \cite[Defn.~1.1]{CDT14} under the name test module. \item Ext-pd-test (resp., Ext-id-test) if for every $R$-module $L$, the condition $\cx_R(L,M)=0$ (resp., $\cx_R(M,L)=0$) implies that $\cx_R(L)=0$ (resp., $\injcx_R(L)=0$).
+In \cite[p.~303 and p.~301]{CDT14}, the subcategories of Ext-pd-test and Ext-id-test modules were denoted by $\operatorname{EP}(R)$ and $\operatorname{EI}(R)$ respectively. \end{enumerate} \end{definition} It follows from \cite[Prop.~3.16]{DK23} that a Burch module is both Tor-pd-test and Ext-pd-test, while \cite[Thm.~5.3]{GS24} shows that a Burch submodule of a free module (e.g., a Burch ideal) is Ext-id-test.

+In this paper, we aim to unify and significantly extend Avramov’s results on the extremal behavior of resolutions of Burch modules, and the aforementioned vanishing results from \cite{DK23} and \cite{GS24} for Ext and Tor modules of Burch modules that detect finite projective and injective dimensions.
+Indeed, we may directly rephrase Avramov's results (i.e., \Cref{prop:GS24-5.1}) by saying that $\cx_R(k)=\tcx_R(M,k)=\cx_R(M,k)=\cx_R(k,M)$ and $\curv_R(k)=\tcurv_R(M,k)=\curv_R(M,k)=\curv_R(k,M)$ for every Burch $R$-module $M$.
+These discussions directly lead us to the following natural questions.